Importing and Exporting

 - A new object is created with the image or vector content linked (but not expanded) inside the object.

-- Use the Content tool to adjust position, size and rotation of the linked content.
+- Use the Content mode of the pointer tool to adjust the position, size and rotation of the linked content.

-- Use the Content Links panel to manage, reuse or update linked content of a document.
+- Use the Links panel to manage, reuse or update linked content of a document.

 Importing Adobe Illustrator (AI) files:

 - AI files can be opened and edited, but not exported or saved.
 Saving is done in VectorStyler format.